-Streivor also recommends that the installer obtain a copy of Streivor's white paper titled; Specifying and Inspecting Commercial Kitchen Hoods available at www.Streivor.com/WhitePaper.
-The white paper provides valuable information on the standard and code requirements for the design, installation and operation of a hood.
+Streivor also recommends that the installer obtain a copy of Streivor's White Paper; 'Specifying and Inspecting Commercial Kitchen Hoods', available at www.streivor.com/whitepaper.
+The White Paper provides valuable information on the standard and code requirements for the design, installation and operation of a hood.

-Examples of hood clearances taken from the white pages can be found in the pre-installation section pages 08-10.
+Examples of hood clearances taken from the White Paper can be found in the Pre-Installation section, pages 08-10.